jacomyal/sigma.js/plugins/sigma.parsers.cypher/README.md

 This plugin provides a simple function, `sigma.parsers.cypher()`, that will run a cypher query on a neo4j instance, parse the response, eventually instantiate sigma and fill the graph with the `graph.read()` method.

-Node are created with the following structure :
+Nodes are created with the following structure :
  * id -> Neo4j node id
  * label -> Neo4j node id
  * neo4j_labels -> Labels of Neo4j node
  * neo4j_data -> All the properties of the neo4j node

-Edge are created with the following structure :
+Edges are created with the following structure :
  * id -> Neo4j edge id
  * label -> Neo4j edge type
  * neo4j_type -> Neo4j edge type